GSA/digitalgov.gov/content/posts/2015-03-04-what-is-the-digital-analytics-program-dap.md

 {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/352-x-250-DAP-Realtime-Users.jpg" alt="An example of the real-time reporting in DAP's Web analytics tool where a count of visitors reads 181,221." >}}

-The [Digital Analytics Program (DAP)](https://www.WHATEVER/services/dap/) is a cornerstone of the 2012 Digital Government Strategy’s mission to improve the citizen experience by streamlining the collection and analysis of digital analytics data on a federal government-wide scale.
+The [Digital Analytics Program ({{< relref "dap.md" >}}) is a cornerstone of the 2012 Digital Government Strategy’s mission to improve the citizen experience by streamlining the collection and analysis of digital analytics data on a federal government-wide scale.
 The DAP, provided by GSA to all federal executive branch agencies, delivers digital analytics tools (like Web analytics and customer satisfaction survey tools), performance metrics guidance, metrics benchmarks, and training, all at no cost.

 ## Common Set of Digital Metrics Gov-Wide